dezeroku/homelab/README.md

 1. Enter the `ansible` directory
 2. Get dependencies via `ansible-galaxy install -r requirements.yml`
-3. Run the `ansible-playbook site.yml -i inventory.yml -l k8s_nodes`
+3. Run the `ansible-playbook site.yml -l k8s_nodes`
    You can also use the `--extra-vars ssh_pub_key_file=<path_to_a_pub_key_file>` and `--extra-vars user_password=<password you want to set>` if the default values don't suit you.
    This will also remove the `ansible_bootstrap` user by default.
    The user_password is obtained from Bitwarden by default